 We believe physical therapy should bridge the gap between medicine and fitness to improve overall health.
 Whether you’ve been injured, had surgery or just need to get more active, we can help.
 We treat a wide range of medical and orthopedic conditions, including sports and work-related injuries, at our two, conveniently located practice locations.

 These locations allow us a tremendous amount of flexibility in our treatments, as well as options for when treatment ends.
 All therapy services are performed in the office, as we work closely with you and your healthcare providers to restore function, mobility and quality of life.

 Tyler Whiteside, DPT, CSCS

 Momentum PT & Wellness is owned by Tyler Whiteside, DPT, CSCS.
-Tyler earned his doctorate and master’s degrees in physical therapy from Chatham College in Pittsburgh, Pennsylvania, and a bachelor’s degree in biology from Penn State University.
+Tyler earned his doctorate and master’s degrees in physical therapy from Chatham College in Pittsburgh, PA, and a bachelor’s degree in biology from Penn State University.
 Throughout his career, Tyler has successfully treated varying degrees of general, orthopedic and sports injuries.
-He emphasizes manual, physical, sports, and surgical therapy and rehabilitation together with the appropriate prescription of therapeutic exercise.
-Tyler is a Certified Strength and Conditioning Specialist and has attended continuing education courses including Back to Golf, Running Medicine and Maitland Manual Therapy to name a few.
-Tyler believes in patient focused, one-on-one therapy to maximize a patient’s return to functional, recreational and occupational activities.
-Outside of physical therapy, Tyler enjoys spending time with his wife, daughter and twin boys, surfing, golfing and watching the Pittsburgh Steelers and Penguins and the Boston Red Sox.
+He emphasizes individual care, detailed evaluation and appropriate prescription of therapeutic interventions, including exercise, manual treatment and education.
+Tyler is a certified strength and conditioning specialist, and has attended continuing education courses, including McKenzie Method, Back to Golf, Running Medicine and Maitland Manual Therapy, to name a few.
+Tyler believes in patient-focused, one-on-one therapy to maximize a patient’s return to functional, recreational and occupational activities.
+Sports have been integral to Tyler’s life, including soccer and hockey, and as a collegiate baseball pitcher.
+Tyler enjoys spending time with his wife, daughter and twin boys, surfing, golfing, and watching the Pittsburgh Steelers and Penguins, and the Boston Red Sox.